-Every piggy is different, but no pet should go without dehydrating for any length of time.
-Any longer than 12-24 hours is pushing the cat to its death.
+Every piggy is different, but no pet should go without rehydrating for any length of time.
+Any longer than 12-24 hours is pushing the guinea pig to its death.

 Although some piggies can survive without water beyond 48 hours, it is not fair to put your piggy through that.
 Ensure your pet can access adequate and appropriate water for its age, stage of development, and weather conditions at all times.